hyperknot/openfreemap/README.md

 After this, go for a walk and by the time you come back it should be up and running.

-When it's finished it's a good idea to run `rm /etc/cron.d/ofm_http_host` , see warning below.
+When it's finished it's a good idea to delete the cron job with `rm /etc/cron.d/ofm_http_host` , see warning below.

 ##### 3. Deploy tile gen server

 - If you have a beefy machine and you want to generate tiles yourselfm you can run the same script with `--tile-gen`.
 Not needed for self-hosting.

+#### Warning

+This project is made to run on clean servers or virtual machines dedicated for this project.
+The scripts need sudo permissions as they mount/unmount disk images.
+Do not run this on your dev machine without using virtual machines.
+If you do, please make sure you understand exactly what each script is doing.

-### Buckets
+## Buckets

 - assets - contains fonts, sprites, styles, versions. index: [dirs](https://assets.openfreemap.com/dirs.txt), [files](https://assets.openfreemap.com/index.txt)
 - planet - full planet runs. index: [dirs](https://planet.openfreemap.com/dirs.txt), [files](https://planet.openfreemap.com/index.txt)
 - monaco - identical runs to the full planet, but only for Monaco area.
 Very tiny, ideal for development. index: [dirs](https://monaco.openfreemap.com/dirs.txt), [files](https://monaco.openfreemap.com/index.txt)

-### HTTPS certs
+## HTTPS certs

 The current HTTPS system is made to use long term Cloudflare origin certificates.
 The same certificates are uploaded to all the server.
 This is only possible because CF certs are valid for 15 years.

 Once Load Balancing on CF is working, next step will be to integrate Let's Encrypt.
 If you know how to do this, please comment in the Discussions.

-### Warning

-This project is made to run on clean servers or virtual machines dedicated for this project.
-The scripts need sudo permissions as they mount/unmount disk images.
-Do not run this on your dev machine without using virtual machines.
-If you do, please make sure you understand exactly what each script is doing.

 ## Domains and Cloudflare